MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-large-language-models/includes/4-when-use-large-language-models.md

 Large language models are proficient in over a dozen programming languages, such as C#, JavaScript, Perl, PHP, and Python.
 By using LLMs to code, you can solve the following challenges:

-- **Build applications**: You can use LLMs to generate code like a Web API based on prompts.
+- **Build applications**: You can use LLMs to generate code like a web API based on prompts.
 - **Maintain applications**: If you work on an existing codebase, LLMs can help you update or maintain the existing code.
 - **Improve applications**: You can use LLMs to improve code for a specific metric, like increased security or logging.